Make the most of each customer by ensuring that your buying experience isn’t inadvertently turning them off.

 Impact on rate: High

 The speed and performance of a website or app is a basic guage of whether customers will be interested.
 Customers often stop using services that lack speed and performance that meets their standards.
-A smooth and seamless website and checkout process are essential for building customer interest and loyalty.
+A smooth and seamless website and fast checkout process are essential for building customer interest and loyalty.

 Impact on rate: Critical

 Never force account creation or user registration during checkout!
 This creates a direct impediment to payment, slowing your customers down and potentially deterring them from making a purchase.
 Instead, ask only for their email.

 This is enough to follow up if they abandon their cart or checkout.
 You can always follow up with them after a sale and invite them back to register or make an account.

 Impact on rate: Critical